Predicting hazardous trees

 Freak accidents happen, but it is often possible to predict which trees are at risk of falling.
 It is wise to hire a certified independent arborist every two years to examine any large trees that are within striking distance of your house and evaluate the risk and recommend solutions.

 For an independent assessment from someone who will not be selling you other services, search this website for those whose services primarily include tree risk assessment, education, and witness.
+Or search this website for a Consulting Arborist.

 Long term care